Anxiety

 If you have social anxiety, questions like these may be common.
 We're here to help.

-Social anxiety may include cognitive symptoms (like recurring anxious thoughts) and physical symptoms (like sweating, trembling, blushing or a racing heart).
-If you have social anxiety, you may find yourself caught in a painful feedback loop: your anxiety can make socializing more difficult, which creates even more fear.
-In therapy, a key goal is to break this vicious cycle.
+Social anxiety may include thinking symptoms (like recurring anxious thoughts or the idea that anxiety is uncontrollable and inevitable) and feeling symptoms (like sweating, trembling, blushing or a racing heart).
+If you have social anxiety, you may find yourself caught in a painful feedback loop: your anxiety may make socializing more difficult, which creates even more fear.

 Cyberchondria